 Diagnosis of Thrombosis

-The diagnosis of a thrombus begins with history taking and physical examination to try and establish the likely cause of thrombus formation and the available risk factors for the same.
+The diagnosis of a thrombus begins with history taking and a physical examination to try and establish the likely cause of the thrombus formation and the available risk factors for the same.

 Tests that should be done include:

 It forms the basic form of investigation to characterize the nature of the clotting disorder.
 The parameters are likely to be normal or elevated in most cases.
 Platelet count and hemoglobin levels are the most important parameters in patient management.